sys-bio/ratesb/README.md

 # ratesb: Rate Law Analysis for SBML and Antimony Models

 Welcome to the web version of `ratesb`, a robust platform designed to analyze rate laws in SBML and Antimony models straight from your browser!
-This repository houses the web application's codebase, which offers the same core functionality as the `ratesb_python` package. (package will be released soon)
+This repository houses the web application's codebase, which offers the same core functionality as the `ratesb-python` package. (package will be released soon) The url to access this web application is https://sys-bio.github.io/ratesb/

 ## Features